keshav-sudo/socialHub/README.md

 # 📖 Social Media Microservices Documentation

 This document explains the **architecture, services, communication flow, databases, and infra** for the social-media-backend project.
-Use it as a master reference while building or onboarding new developers.

 ---

 ## 🏗 High-Level Architecture